 Our program offers the following distinctive advantages when compared against other programs:

 The curriculum is designed especially for university-bound students.
-In addition to mastering academic English, students will learn how to succeed academically at the University of Colorado Denver.
+In addition to mastering academic English, students will learn how to succeed academically at the University of Colorado Denver or any other university they choose to attend.

 Students in the ESL Academy will be considered University of Colorado Denver students.
 They will be on the university campus from day one of our program and will be eligible to live in university housing, though there will be limited availability for students who join our program mid-term.